superluminar-io/aws_fundamentals_workshop/docs/labs/lab_5/1_hands_on.md

 - Make sure the EC2 instance has the necessary permissions to access Secrets Manager
 - Verify that you can resolve the RDS endpoint from the EC2 instance

+## Best Practices and Security Considerations

+1. Enable encryption at rest for your RDS instances.
+2. Use SSL/TLS to encrypt connections to your RDS instance.
+3. Regularly back up your databases and test the restore process.
+4. Use Multi-AZ deployments for high availability and failover support.
+5. Implement performance insights to monitor database performance.

 ## RDS Backup and Restore Procedures

 1. Automated Backups: